Table of Contents

 - Windshield Wipers — Replace wiper blades that leave streaks or skip across the glass.
 Most manufacturers recommend replacement every 6 to 12 months, depending on your climate.
 Consider applying rain-repellent treatment to your windshield for improved visibility.

-- Lights — Verify that all exterior lights (headlights, taillights, brake lights, and turn signals) are functioning properly.
+- Lights — Verify that all exterior lights (headlights, taillights, brake lights, and turn signals) function properly.
 Clean light covers to maximize brightness and visibility to other drivers.

 - Brakes — Be alert for any warning signs of brake issues, such as squealing, grinding, or pulling to one side when braking.
 These problems become more dangerous on wet roads.

-Regular maintenance of these critical systems helps ensure your vehicle performs optimally when challenging conditions arise.
+Regular maintenance of these critical systems helps support your vehicle’s performance in challenging conditions.

 Assess The Weather Severity And Consider Delaying Travel

-Before beginning your journey, take time to assess current and forecasted weather conditions along your entire route.
+Before beginning your journey, take a moment to assess the current and forecasted weather conditions along your entire route.
 Use reliable weather apps that provide radar imagery and hourly precipitation forecasts to identify the timing and intensity of rainfall you might encounter.

 Consider these factors when deciding whether to delay travel: